operatorwolf/music-library/README.md

 # FAQ

 Q: What's this? <br>
 A: This is a music library for my discord bot, but you can use it freely.
-The files are in .mp3 format, and is organized by genres and type of playlists (folders).
+The files are in .mp3 format, and is organized by genres and type of playlists (folders).<br>
-Q: Can I request a song or new playlist (folder)?
+Q: Can I request a song or new playlist (folder)?<br>
-A: Currently not, but I will open a Discord Server for the community to request.
+A: Currently not, but I will open a Discord Server for the community to request.<br>
-Q: Will you update it frequently?
+Q: Will you update it frequently?<br>
 A: Forget it.
-I will update it when I have time, as this is a project.
+I will update it when I have time, as this is a project.<br>